Democracy must go on; will be in Delhi every 2 months: Mamata Banerjee before leaving capital | Politics

 She met some leaders of opposition parties, raising speculations about the possible united opposition before the 2024 Lok Sabha elections.

 Banerjee met Prime Minister Narendra Modi, Congress presiden Sonia Gandhi, Delhi Chief Minister Arvind Kejriwal and Congress leaders like Anand Sharma, Kamal Nath and Abhishkh Singhvi.
-From the BJP, she met only Union Transport Minister Nitin Gadkari.
-She also met DMK leader Kanimozhi.
-With her proclaiming, “Ab poore desh mein khela hobe'' (game will be on all over the country)'', Banerjee seems to have blown the poll bugle for the 2024 Lok Sabha election.
+From the BJP, she met only Union Transport Minister Nitin Gadkari apart from the prime minister.
+She also met DMK leader Kanimozhi among the non-BJP leaders.
+With her proclaiming, "Ab poore desh mein khela hobe'' (the game will be on all over the country now)'', many political pundits believe Banerjee seems to have blown the poll bugle for the 2024 Lok Sabha election.

+Banerjee on Tuesday had said that the unity of opposition parties will take shape on its own, sidestepping questions of her taking on the leadership role.

+Asked about her efforts to unite the Opposition leaders, she had said that it will happen ''automatically''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)